 Conclusion on the FA: In order to conclude a FA, CAs can use any of the usual procedures, and open and restricted procedures are usually applied.
 Consequently, the normal processes and normal rules apply, in particular those concerning publicity, time limits, criteria for exclusion, selection and award.
 The conclusion of the FA ends with the selection of the EOs that will be party of the FA.

 Contracts under the FA: Different processes can be conducted for contracts based on FAs, such as direct purchase, request for quotation and second stage competition.
-Only those EOs party of the FA, that is, that where selected during the conclusion of the FA, can be awarded contracts under this FA.
+Only those EOs party of the FA, that is, that were selected during the conclusion of the FA, can be awarded contracts under this FA.